Marketing Ideas for Creatives Presents: Free Ideas

 Do not get me wrong, this type of technology should definitely only ever be used in moderation.
 Proofreading your copy is still just as important as it always has been.
 There are certain skills that someone develops when becoming a proofreader that simply cannot be emulated by an app alone.

 Similar to BuzzFeed’s headline formula’s, this Auto-Blog Post Creator would base its headlines on templates that have been proven to increase user-engagement.
 An example of this is from Brian Dean’s website:

 The app would also be able to group portions of your day by subject and compile separate reports for further analysis.

-There are similar content creation systems out there but, none that actually work together with user tracking on an individual basis.
-This idea if developed and executed correctly can spawn an endless resource of unique content for each and every person on the planet.
+There are similar content creation systems out there, but none that actually work together with user tracking on an individual basis.
+This idea, if developed and executed correctly, could spawn an endless resource of unique content for each and every person on the planet.

 If you got value from this post, feel free to share it below.

 “My goal is to find the best way you can achieve your dreams of spending more time doing what you love.”

 Need expert coaching?
 Visit my Contact Page to learn more.

 PS: If You’re Struggling With Affiliate Marketing Then Check Out This Step-By- Step Premier Commission Generating System (Unless You’re Already Killing It) – Click Here For Instant Access